 Scope 2: Emissions from assets owned by others but energy is bought by the company

-Scope 3: Emissions other than Scope 2 that are a consequence of an organization's activities, but arise from greenhouse gas sources controlled by other organizations (non mandatory reporting).
+Scope 3: Emissions other than Scope 2 that are a consequence of an organisationís activities, but arise from greenhouse gas sources controlled by other organisations (non mandatory reporting).

 IDFC has been assessing its carbon footprint from its operations since 2011 with the aim of becoming a carbon neutral organization in future.
-IDFC's Carbon footprint assessment for FY14 has been done as per ISO-14064standard and verified by the SGS India Pvt.
-Ltd..
-The carbon footprint for IDFC in FY14 is as given in Table below:
+IDFC's Carbon footprint assessment for FY15 has been verified by SGS India Pvt.
+Ltd. In accordance with ISO-14064-3:2006 as meeting the requirements of ISO-14064-1:2006 - Specification with guidance at organization level for quantification and reporting of greenhouse gas emissions and removals & WRI/WBCSD Greenhouse Gas Protocol Ė A corporate Accounting and Reporting Structure.
+The carbon footprint for IDFC in FY15 is as given in Table below:

-The above variation in carbon footprint is mainly due to change in emission factors as revised by Central Electrical Authority and a slight increase in air travel.
+The higher value of the overall GHG emissions is due to the increased growth and business of IDFC.
 However, energy conservation measures have been undertaken at our various office premises, which includes use of double glazed windows, minimum use of paper printings, use of recycled material, green IT, use of video conferencing to avoid air travel, e-forms for applying in mutual fund investments, e-statements for mutual fund investors, e-annual reports, etc in order to reduce our carbon footprint.